tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/购买指南/购买弹性容器/资源规格_intl_en.md

 ## Overview
 Elastic Kubernetes Service (EKS) frees you from managing cluster nodes.
-However, to properly allocate resources and accurately calculate fees, you need to specify resource specifications for pods when deploying a workload.
+However, to properly allocate resources and accurately calculate fees, you need to specify resource specifications for Pods when deploying a workload.
 Tencent Cloud allocates computing resources to the workload and calculates the corresponding fees based on the specified specifications.

 When you use the Kubernetes API or Kubectl to create a workload for EKS, you can use annotations to specify resource specifications.
 If annotations are not used, EKS will calculate the specifications based on the container parameters set for the workload, such as Request and Limit.
 For more information, see [Specifying Resource Specifications](https://intl.cloud.tencent.com/document/product/457/36161).

 >!
-> - The resource specifications indicate the maximum amount of resources available for containers in a pod.
+> - The resource specifications indicate the maximum amount of resources available for containers in a Pod.
 > - The following tables list the supported CPU and GPU specifications.
 Ensure that allocated resources do not exceed the supported specifications.
-> - The total amount of resources specified by Request for all the containers in a pod cannot exceed the maximum pod specification.
+> - The total amount of resources specified by Request for all the containers in a Pod cannot exceed the maximum pod specification.
-> - The amount of resources specified by Limit for any container in a pod cannot exceed the maximum pod specification.
+> - The amount of resources specified by Limit for any container in a Pod cannot exceed the maximum Pod specification.

 ## CPU Specifications

-The following table lists CPU specifications that EKS provides for pods in all regions where CPU resources are supported.
+The following table lists CPU specifications that EKS provides for Pods in all regions where CPU resources are supported.
 EKS also provides a set of CPU options.
 Different CPU sizes correspond to different memory ranges.
 Select the CPU specification as needed when creating a workload.

 #### Intel
 | CPU (Cores) | Memory Range (GiB) | Granularity of Memory Range (GiB) |